BensThoughts/zero-rabbit/README.md

     *options* has been moved to the last argument so that it is now optional.
 This also means that all methods have the identical order to the official amqplib method calls.

+    Also JSDoc is now implemented, so code completion should be very very friendly to use.

 Zero Rabbit is a RabbitMQ client library.
 At it's core it provides a simple abstraction over amqplib.
 It is fairly well developed however if you find any issues with it please open them up on the github page.
 I am actively maintaining this and would like to make it as resilient as possible.

 The feature that Zero Rabbit implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.
 This is very important for applications that need to listen to more than one queue at a time.